Occupational hygiene refers to the identification, risk assessment, monitoring and control of occupational hazards such as:

 - Chemical gas / vapor monitoring – Volatile organic compounds (VOC), formaldehyde, acidic vapors and mists, carbon monoxide, carbon dioxide, nitrogen oxides (NOx), sulfur oxides (SOx), mercury

-- Airborne dust monitoring – Respirable dust, heavy metals, lead, silicates, diesel particulates, Poly Cyclic Aromatic Hydrocarbons (PAH)
+- Airborne dust monitoring – Respirable dust including crystalline silica, heavy metals, lead, diesel particulates and Poly Cyclic Aromatic Hydrocarbons (PAH)

 - Testing of chemical residues on surfaces